The scratchy throat. The achy joints. The stuffy nose.

 No one is truly immune from flu or other viruses, but getting a flu shot can shorten the course of flu as well, says Norman.

 In fact, the doctor says that he’s been immunized for 43 years running and has never had the flu.
-And according to the CDC, it's not too late to get a flu shot this year.
+And according to the CDC, to get a flu shot this year.

 The best defense